Peelian principles: Development

-London in the early 1800s had a population of nearly a million and a half people but was policed by only 450 constables and 4,500 night watchmen who belonged to many separate organisations.
+London in the early 19th century had a population of nearly a million and a half people but was policed by only 450 constables and 4,500 night watchmen who belonged to many separate organisations.
 Several parliamentary committees examined the policing of London and made proposals to help evolve the existing state of affairs.
 The concept of professional policing was taken up by Robert Peel when he became Home Secretary in 1822, emphasising a rigorous and less discretionary approach to law enforcement.
 Peel's Metropolitan Police Act 1829 established a full-time, professional and centrally-organised police force for the Greater London area, known as the Metropolitan Police.

 The Peelian principles describe the philosophy that Sir Robert Peel developed to define an ethical police force.
 The principles traditionally ascribed to Peel state that: